-The following examples are for Hurricane Matthew (2016), which was AL storm number 14.
-The string "matthew14" would be replaced by the name and number of the storm in the given experiment.
-SID is the storm ID (i.e., 14L for Matthew).
-The "l" or "L" following "matthew14" is a product of an operational naming convention requiring some files to have identical counterparts, but different capitalization.
-In this case, the letter "L" denotes that the files are being delivered for a storm in the AL. Upper case YYYYMMDDHH denotes analysis time, while lower case YYYYMMDDHH denotes forecast time.
+The following examples are for Hurricane Irma (2017), which was AL storm number 11.
+The string "irma11" would be replaced by the name and number of the storm in the given experiment.
+SID is the storm ID (i.e., 11L for Irma).
+The "l" or "L" following "irma11" is a product of an operational naming convention requiring some files to have identical counterparts, but different capitalization.
+In this case, the letter "L" denotes that the files are being delivered for a storm in the AL. Upper case YYYYMMDDHH denotes analysis time, while lower case yyyymmddhh denotes forecast time.